How to Get an Illinois Insurance License

 Last updated:

-How to Get an Illinois Insurance License
+How to Get an Insurance License in Illinois

 The Illinois Department of Insurance has a 5-step process on how to become an insurance agent in Illinois.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Illinois insurance exam, and beyond.